EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] More emulation cores (almost all cores found on RetroArch)
 - [ ] More exposed settings for all the cores
 - [ ] More state slots
-- [ ] More save file formats support
+- [ ] More save file formats (possibly related to adding more cores)
 - [ ] More animations and effects
 - [ ] More controls customization (e.g. hide any button, move buttons anywhere on the screen, etc.)
-- [ ] Better ROM scraping and name detection
+- [ ] Better ROM scraping and name detection (right now games that have even the slightest variation in their names are not detected, e.g. "God of War - Chains of Olympus (USA)" is detected, but "God of War - Chains of Olympus (Asia)" isn't)
-- [ ] Better NDS/3DS touchscreen controls (i.e. will be placed above the screens)
+- [ ] Better NDS and 3DS touchscreen controls (i.e. will be placed above the screens)
 - [ ] Cheat codes support
 - [ ] RetroAchievements support
 - [ ] .7z ROMs support
-- [ ] Save/load state undoing/redoing support
+- [ ] Save/load state undoing/redoing support (using hidden copies)
-- [ ] Search filters support
+- [ ] Search filters support (i.e. sort by system, genre, year; order by ascending or descending)
 - [ ] Full phone sensors support (i.e. emulators will take advantage of tilt sensors, cameras, microphones, etc.)
+- [ ] Hacked ROMs, homebrews, ROMs with unusual file formats support (possibly related to adding more cores)
 - [ ] File saving to storage/emulated/0
 - [ ] Automatic state saving every x seconds
 - [ ] Custom touchscreen gamepad transparency
 - [ ] Custom volume, fast forward speed and vibration strength
+- [ ] Change volume and fast forward speed directly from the pause menu
 - [ ] Different app layout for tablets and foldables
 - [ ] Different app layout for phones in landscape orientation
 - [ ] An updated Libretro games database with more fields (e.g. release year, release month, etc.)